ioanStefan/app-server/README.md

 # app-server
 A simple API that demonstrate how endpoints can be created in NodeJS.

-API will respont at to type of users:  reqular user and admin user.
+API will respond at to type of users:  reqular user and admin user.

 # What a regular user can do: